 The Executive Vice President is the chief spokesperson of the Senate and presides over, and is President of, the Senate.
 The Executive Vice President is responsible for maintaining the legislative and business records of ASUA.
 They are responsible for President in carrying out the duties of that office and shall act in the President’s behalf in his/her absence.
 The Executive Vice President coordinates the ASUA Club Funding Process as related to the Bylaws of ASUA.
 Additionally, the Executive Vice President appoints the members of the Appropriations Board, Club Advocates, and Standards Board.
 The EVP oversees all of these boards and staff members, and is responsible for their task management and coordination.
 The EVP works with the ASUA Treasurer to ensure appropriate financial tracking of all club and organization accounts.
 This position requires financial knowledge and strong organization skills.
 The EVP is responsible for coordinating the club recognition process, which occurs three times throughout the year.
 The Executive Vice President is the Chief Club Advocate, serving as the first liaison between 500+ clubs and ASUA.
 Other duties include planning and executing club workshops, recognition and registration weeks, club awards ceremonies, and two club fairs per year.
 This job requires immensely strong and sharp communication skills.
 The individual in the position should have an adaptable personality and the ability to be flexible.
 Previous experience as a leader in student clubs and organizations is highly beneficial.
 Overall, the Executive Vice President is the ASUA officer whose charge is to unify and serve students involved in clubs and organizations by advocating for needs and concerns of clubs.

 The Administrative Vice President is the executive in charge of overseeing the Programs and Services that ASUA offers students.
-These programs and Services are FORCE, Pride Alliance, Students for Sustainability, Safe Ride, Freshman Class Council, SHAC, Bear Down Camp, Spring Fling, Family Weekend, UEMS, Volunteer UA.
+These programs and Services are FORCE, Pride Alliance, Students for Sustainability, Safe Ride, Freshman Class Council, SHAC, Bear Down Camp, Spring Fling, UEMS, Volunteer UA.
 The Administrative Vice President holds one on ones every other week with these directors, and is in charge of holding all of the directors accountable throughout the year.
 The AVP hires and oversees these directors throughout their term.
 The Administrative Vice President also oversees the Administrative Chief of Staff who releases a monthly involvement newsletter that students can subscribe to for involvement opportunities.
 The Administrative Vice President sits on various committees and assists the student body president in accomplishing their goals throughout the year.

 The sixteen ASUA Senators are elected to serve the student body and act as a representation of the student population to the rest of the University.
 Senators are responsible for being open to student suggestions and ideas, and formulating platforms and projects that can better the University as a whole.
 Senators are required to hold ten office hours every week, attend weekly meetings with fellow Senators, and sit on a variety of external committees.
 At weekly meetings, the Senate is given the task of providing reports and updates, and approving the funding allocations of the Appropriations Board.
 The Senate may be presented with funding requests, new suggestions from student groups, and other political issues upon which they have the responsibility to act.
 Each year, the student body elects 13 College Senators and 3 "At-Large" Senators.
 The 13 College Senate seats represent the following Colleges:

-College of Agriculture and Life Sciences
+- College of Agriculture and Life Sciences

-College of Architecture, Planning, and Landscape Architecture
+- College of Architecture, Planning, and Landscape Architecture

-College of Education
+- College of Education

-College of Engineering
+- College of Engineering

-College of Fine Arts
+- College of Fine Arts

-College of Humanities
+- College of Humanities

-College of Medicine - Tucson College of Nursing
+- College of Medicine - Tucson

-College of Science
+- College of Science

-College of Social and Behavioral Sciences
+- College of Social and Behavioral Sciences

-Eller College of Management
+- Eller College of Management

-The Mel and Enid College of Public Health
+- The Mel and Enid College of Public Health